-When the Revolution play in 2007, baseball fans in York will have waited 38 years for the return of baseball since the York White Roses folded after the 1969 season.
+When the Revolution began in 2007, baseball fans in York had waited 38 years for the return of baseball since the York White Roses folded after the 1969 season.
 In 2006, Yorkers chose the name Revolution over White Roses in a name-the-team contest.
 The name "Revolution" refers to York’s colonial past, when the Continental Congress met in York and passed the Articles of Confederation during the American Revolutionary War.
 During the American Revolution, York was one of the first capitals of the United States.
 Many Yorkers also see the Revolution name to symbolize the city's renaissance efforts.
 The York Revolution is sometimes given the nickname of the "Revs."
 The team colors of the Revolution are officially known as Continental navy, brass, silver, and sergeant's red.

 History of York Baseball